 4. Your Website Isn’t Optimized for Mobile or Tablets

-This is crucial.
-In 2018, 52.2 percent of all website traffic worldwide was generated through mobile phones, up from 50.3 percent in the previous year.
-If your website isn’t responsive and optimized for all devices in 2019, this is a major red flag and a clear indication that it is time to update your website.
+In 2019, 62% of users accessed the internet using their mobile phones globally.
+If your website isn’t responsive and optimized for all devices in 2020, this is a major red flag and a clear indication that it is time to update your website.

 5. You’re Not Getting as Much Website Traffic as You’d Like